ecelias/PaperScoutDesignDocs/README.md

 #### Unit test description

 _List the unit tests for this unit_

-# Integration tests

-_List the integration tests for the system._

 ### Unit 27: Article Selection & Summarization (Backend, API/AI/Messaging)